Get ready for Benedict’s Law and new guidance

 The government has published new draft guidance called Supporting children and young people with medical conditions and allergy.
 This will replace Managing Medical Conditions in Schools (2015).

-The draft guidance requires schools to have a number of allergy safety measures in place, including:
+The draft guidance requires schools to have a number of allergy safety measures in place.
+These are things you can do now to be compliant by September:

 Appoint and train a Designated Allergy Lead